misterunix/basicbots/documentation/BASIC.md

-# basicbots *BASIC*
+# **basicbots** *BASIC*

 **basicbots** version of *BASIC* is based and adapted from [gobasic](https://github.com/skx/gobasic) by [James Kemp](https://github.com/skx).
 Mr. Kemp has gracely given me permission to adapt [gobasic](https://github.com/skx/gobasic) for my game.

-## BASIC
+## What is *BASIC*
+*BASIC* stands for Beginners' All-purpose Symbolic Instruction Code

+*BASIC* was developed at Dartmouth College in 1964 by John G. Kemeny and Thomas E. Kurtz.
+It was designed with the philosophy of ease of use.
+It allowed students in fields other than science and mathematics to use computers.
+It has a long lasting leagcy spanning mainframes to personal computers and now the IoT.

 ---

+## **basicbots** version

 **basicbot** uses a subset of the *BASIC* language.
-Most of the early BASICs functionality is implemented.
-The assumption is that the players are passingly familiar with *BASIC*.
-This document is not meant to teach the *BASIC* programming language.
+Most of the early functionality is present with addition of commands for controlling the robots.

 I encourage you to seek out online guides.

-**NOT TRUE**

 ### Qurkes
 - Variables are case sensitive.
 Primitives are not.
   - LOCALX is different than localx
 - Parens around statemenst are not allowed.
 Example, ```LET A = SQR(25)``` is an error.
-Where is ```LET A = SQL 25``` is correct.
+Where as ```LET A = SQL 25``` is correct.
 - Line numbers are not strictly required but are strongly suggested.
-  - I do not suggest doing leaving out the line numbers.
+  - I do not suggest leaving out the line numbers.
 Error handling is still awful and needs work.
-Doing this would just make it harder.
+Doing this would just make it harder to debug your program.
 - Some of the custom statements seem not to play well with `IF` `THEN` & `ELSE`.
 I am not sure why but for now keep the `IF` states as simple as you can.
 If you get odd error messages.
 Rewrite the `IF` states around it.
 - Error reporting can be a bit difficult to interpret.
+  - Lot at the line after the reported error for possible problems.
-Advice, save work often and make copies as you go. **git** is a good way to handle this.
+  - Advice, save work often and make copies as you go. **git** is a good way to handle this.
-- I find it useful at the top of the program to initialize all the variables.
+- I find it useful, at the top of the program to initialize all the variables.
 This cuts down on some errors.

 ### Limitations
 A previously stated this is a subset of the *BASIC* standard.